lgabp1/opensurgbot/web/README.md

 ## Deploy

 Before deploying, ensure all changes have been committed to the `main` branch.
+Then perform the following actions:

 1. Delete the `gh-pages` branch (if exists)
 2. Create a new orphan `gh-pages` branch